 - Has your company ever used a product or service like this before?

 - What hasn’t worked in the past when trying to address it?

 - What are you looking for in a partnership of this kind?

 Now, it’s time to see where this will lead.
+If it appears an opportunity may exist, never hang up without a next step.
 So, we suggest you ask:

 - Does this sound like it could help your business accomplish its goals?